How to Choose, Care For, and Train a Parakeet

 A Little History on Parakeets

 Parakeet means "little parot."
 They originally came from Australia.
 At first, parakeets were basically one color—a drab, dark green.
 But with careful breeding, parakeets are available in all sorts of colors.
-You can have blue, green, two-tone birds, like yellow and green or white and blue.
-There also are all yellow parakeets and pastel colors.
+You can have blue, green, or two-tone birds, like yellow and green or white and blue.
+There are also all-yellow parakeets and pastel colors.
 I once had a light green bird that the pet shop called "sea-foam" color.